mjakeman/kemu-kupu/wiki/mjak923-log.md

 however and removed the parallax background.
 I kept the parallax effect for the controls however, as this worked well and looked quite nice.
 Lastly, I made the parallax effect respect the special effects setting.

+### Misc Tasks
+Next, I worked on a few bugfixes and quality-of-life changes.
+One fix was that when special effects are turned off, the "click for confetti" hint in the top right corner of the screen should be hidden.
+I helped Jordan with the preferences screen image by making it display properly, as well as by adding the correct attribution.

+### Sound Effects & Music
+Lastly, I added sound to the game by creating a new `SoundManager` class inspired by `SpeechManager`.
+This had two modes: clip playback and track playback, where one background track may be set (and volume adjusted), as well as any number of short clips may be played in parallel.
+I created a new `AudioResource` enum and added various royalty-free sound effects from [freesound.org](https://freesound.org/).

+These sounds play when various in game actions are performed.
+I faded out the background music track on the topic preview screen so the transition to the game mode was less jarring.

+I normalised the volume of the tracks, and at Raymond's suggestion, changed the correct sound effect.